stothard-group/proksee-batch/README.md

 ## Features

 _Proksee Batch_ is a command-line tool for visualizing multiple prokaryotic genomes via the [Proksee] web application.
+Instead of manually uploading each genome to [Proksee] and manually configuring the visualization, _Proksee Batch_ allows you to, with a single command, upload multiple genomes with custom configuration options, download preview images for each genome, and obtain links to [Proksee] projects for further analysis of each genome.
+Also, _Proksee Batch_ is designed to be included in bioinformatics workflows/pipelines for analyzing hundreds of genomes efficiently and reproducibly.

 ## Installation